 To keep up to date on the changes you can subscribe to an RSS feed.
 See link above "RSS Updates" Alternatively, sign up for email alerts about any changes

 The Witwatersrand Health Sciences Library is fully covered for WiFi access, and there are power points at each work station, where you can charge your tablet or cell phone.
 There is also WiFi coverage in the medicinal garden outside.

-For details on how to set up your access, please download one of the booklets produced by Computer Network Services (CNS) of Wits.
+For details on how to set up your access, please download one of the booklets produced by WIts Information and Communications Technology ( WITS ICT).
 There is a booklet for staff, and one for students, with links below.

 Please note that the librarians are not qualified to set up, or trouble shoot WiFi access for you.
 If you cannot resolve a problem yourself

 - you can take your tablet to the WITS ICT at the WITS ICT Offices on 3rd floor of Medical School or at WITS ICT Solomon Mahlangu House, Braamfontein.